ChrisForsythQA/Qa-test/README.md

   When: the customer selects an item
   And: there is insufficient funds
   Then: a error message will be displayed

-  When: I put in euro coins
-  Then: I am allowed to make a purchase from the machine

-  When: I put in currency that is not accepted
-  Then: the coins are returned to the user

 Questions: Can customer add multiple items before purchase or have to purchase individually?
 Does the card/apple pay need to be scanned before or after selecting item/s?
 Will there be a message for insufficient funds?